 The three-year-old boy, on his first trip to the dentist, was handed the water by the dental hygienist, who did not tell him what to do.
 The child swallowed the water.
-The fluoride gel on his teeth went into his stomach, three times the dose necessary to kill him.
+The fluoride gel on his teeth went into his stomach and was three times the dose necessary to kill him.
 The child immediately began vomiting and complaining of dizziness and headaches.
-The dentist downplayed the child’s reaction, saying that his fluoride treatment was normal.
-The mother was not comforted by the dentist’s assurances, and was sent to a pediatric care unit in the same building.
+The dentist downplayed the child’s reaction and said that his fluoride treatment was normal.
+The mother was not comforted by the dentist’s assurances and was sent to a pediatric care unit in the same building.
 The care unit ignored the mother’s frantic pleas to attend to her son.
 For more than two hours she waited for somebody to attend to her son as he lapsed into a coma.
 When the medical staff finally got around to seeing the son, they injected adrenaline into his heart and he was rushed to a hospital, where they waited for another hour.
 The boy again lapsed into a coma, then the doctors attempted to pump his stomach and he died of cardiac arrest.
 The boy's parents were eventually awarded $750,000.

-For argument’s sake I will accept that fluoridation is indeed a boon to the teeth, and cavities decrease when fluorine is introduced to the body, and there is a health benefit to ingesting fluorine, although fluoridation's proponents say that those benefits mainly apply to children.
+For argument’s sake, I will accept that fluoridation is indeed a boon to the teeth, and cavities decrease when fluorine is introduced to the body, and that there is a health benefit to ingesting fluorine, although fluoridation's proponents say that those benefits primarily apply to children.
 Let me be even more optimistic and say that everybody benefits from fluorine.
 Let me be the greatest believer in fluoride's benefits and state that every tooth benefits from fluoride.
-Even if I was fluoride's biggest cheerleader, I still have to admit that dental and skeletal fluorosis exists.
+Even if I was fluoride's biggest cheerleader, I still have to admit that dental and skeletal fluorosis exist.
 People's teeth and skeletons disintegrate when exposed to too much fluoride, denied by nobody.
 The other documented health hazards I will ignore for the moment as unsubstantiated.

-Numerous studies show that dental fluorosis occurs in people exposed to only one part per million fluoride in the water supply.
+Numerous studies show that dental fluorosis occurs in people exposed to only one PPM fluoride in the water supply.
 Yet, let me call fluoride a medicine.
 Let me consider fluoride similar to penicillin, as far as how universally wonderful it is for us.
 Some people should not take penicillin because they have adverse reactions.
 Similarly, some people are far more sensitive to fluoride and have reactions to it at levels that most endure with no obvious harm.
 Millions of Americans today have that problem.
 That situation is typical of most drugs.
 How can I measure how much fluoride is in the rest of my ingestion, such as from my food, my toothpaste, and my dentist's fluoride treatments?
-If I were a doctor, prescribing penicillin to my patients (similar to a dentist and fluoride treatments), how would I feel if they also had penicillin in their food, water and toothpaste?
+If I were a doctor, prescribing penicillin to my patients (similar to a dentist and fluoride treatments), how would I feel if they also had penicillin in their food, water, and toothpaste?
 Could I effectively control their overall dose of penicillin?
-There is not a sane doctor who would prescribe a medicine to the entire population, and in such a way that he/she could not tailor the dose for each patient.
+There is not a sane doctor alive who would prescribe a medicine to the entire population, and in such a way that he/she could not tailor the dose for each patient.
 Nevertheless, that is what compulsory fluoridation does.

 "In regard to the use of fluosilicic acid as a source of fluorides for fluoridation, this Agency regards such as an ideal environmental solution to a long-standing problem.
 By recovering by-product fluosilicic acid from fertilizer manufacturing, water and air pollution are minimized, and water utilities have a low-cost source of fluoride available to them."

-Instead of having to undertake costly measures to dispose of the hazardous waste, adding it to the water supply reduced both the costs of hazardous waste disposal and our medical bills.
+Instead of having to undertake costly measures to dispose of the hazardous waste, adding it to the water supply reduced both the costs of hazardous waste disposal and our dental bills.
 If only all industrial waste problems could find themselves in such a win-win situation.

 The long-term effect of fluoridation is increasing a dentist's business.
 The teeth still get their cavities, but when a dentist attempts to repair a tooth that has been fluoridated, the tooth has disintegrated to the point where a simple filling will not suffice.
 The tooth begins coming apart as the dentist works on it.
 Instead, the tooth gets a crown or other more extensive repair.
 Dentists have remarked on that phenomenon for many years.